Learning to Split: A Reinforcement-Learning-Guided Splitting Heuristic for Neural Network Verification: Introduction

-Most modern verifiers operate by translating the verification problem into a Mixed Integer Programming (MIP) or Satisfiability Modulo Theories (SMT) setting (alongside other techniques, such as symbolic bound propagation~\cite{WaZhXuLiJaHsKo21,BrBaJoWu24}).
+Many modern verifiers operate by translating the verification problem into the Satisfiability Modulo Theories (SMT) setting (alongside other techniques, such as symbolic bound propagation~\cite{WaZhXuLiJaHsKo21,BrBaJoWu24}).
 This approach provides sound and complete guarantees for a DNN's correctness, or a counterexample demonstrating the undesirable behavior.
 While these methods guarantee a definitive answer, they rely on \emph{case splitting} --- the translation of piecewise-linear constraints to disjunctions of linear constraints --- to handle the piecewise-linear activation functions of the DNN.
 This process transforms a complex problem into a long sequence of simpler problems, and is known to cause scalability issues~\cite{KaBaDiJuKo17}.
-To mitigate this problem, heuristics are employed to select the most promising constraint for splitting, with the goal of reducing the number of required splits overall.
-Some state-of-the-art heuristics include Pseudo-Impact~\cite{WuZeKaBa22}, polarity~\cite{WuOzZeJuIrGoFoKaPaBa20}, and BaBSR~\cite{BuLuTuToKoKu20}.
+It is known that the selection of neurons on which a solver splits can have a tremendous effect on the size of the search space that is eventually explored; and so multiple splitting heuristics have been proposed with the goal of minimizing this search space (e.g., Pseudo-Impact~\cite{WuZeKaBa22}, polarity~\cite{WuOzZeJuIrGoFoKaPaBa20}, and BaBSR~\cite{BuLuTuToKoKu20}).

-A fundamental limitation of existing approaches is that a single heuristic is typically chosen and applied throughout the entire verification process.
+A fundamental limitation of existing approaches is that a single, static heuristic is typically chosen and applied throughout the entire verification process.
 This method overlooks three key points.
-First, it is very difficult to know, a priori, which heuristic will be the most useful for the problem at hand; second, it may be useful to change heuristics during the run, as different parts of the search space are traversed; and third, in many applications, a verification query is actually not stand-alone, but part of a set of related queries --- and in that case, it can be useful to transfer knowledge from one run of the verifier to the next, potentially saving significant time.
+First, it is very difficult to know, a priori, which heuristic will be the most useful for the problem at hand; second, it may be useful to change heuristics during the verification procedure, as different parts of the search space are traversed; and third, in many applications, a verification query is actually not stand-alone, but part of a set of related queries --- and in that case, it can be useful to transfer knowledge from one run of the verifier to the next, potentially reducing the overall verification time.